prrao87/fine-grained-sentiment/README.md

     python3 train_fasttext.py --lr 0.5 --epochs 100 --wordNgrams 3 --ws 7 --dim 100

 To train the Flair model, run `train_flair.py`.
-This model takes significantly longer to run on a GPU-enabled machine.
-After several hours of training for about 25 epochs, decent results were observed with the below options (ELMo embeddings were used on top of Flair embeddings).
+To enhance the model's context, we can stack word embeddings (either GloVe, ELMo or Bert) with Flair's string embeddings.
+This model takes significantly longer to run on a GPU-enabled machine (of the order of several hours).

+The below examples show how to train Flair models with stacked word/string embeddings using the provided script.
+Specifying the `--stack` argument will invoke either GloVe, ELMo (original) or Bert (Base, cased) word embeddings along with Flair forward/backward string embeddings to train the classifier.

+    python3 train_flair.py --stack glove --epochs 25
+    python3 train_flair.py --stack bert --epochs 25
+    python3 train_flair.py --stack elmo --epochs 25

+To resume training from a checkpoint, just pass in the path to the checkpoint file.

-    python3 train_flair.py --lr 0.1 --epochs 25
+    python3 train_flair.py --stack glove --checkpoint models/flair/bert/checkpoint.pt --epochs 25

 ## Run sentiment analysis and output confusion matrix